40+ Fun Activities you can Digitalise for your Classroom

 In need of some examples?
 Take a look at this post!

 The Quiz widget isn’t just another multiple choice quiz.
-No, this quiz has 26 question types you can choose from.
+No, this quiz has more than 36 question types to choose from.
 This means you can build a fun quiz with a lot of active and visual questions in it.

 The widget allows you to add images, audio and video as well as a long rich text answer.

 Here’s an example of a quiz using the many different question types.
 You can imagine what you can do with that, I guess.
 Click on the image to take a look.